The Marine Corps' Parris Island is a role model for coping with climate change - NewsBreak

 BLUFFTON, S.C. — Three people in South Carolina were wounded early Sunday morning after the vehicle they were in was fired upon, authorities said.
 According to a news release from the Beaufort County Sheriff’s Office, first responders arrived at the scene at about 5:08 a.m.
 Police arriving at the scene found a red Dodge Charger that had been damaged by gunfire, according to The Island Packet.

 BEAUFORT COUNTY, S.C.
-(WTOC) - The Beaufort County Communications Center is experiencing interruptions with telephone service, and this includes 911 lines.
-If you call 911 and it goes unanswered, you’re asked to call the direct dispatch line at 843-524-2777.
-WTOC will update you when the issue is resolved.
+(WCSC) - The Beaufort County Communications Center is seeing some interruptions to their telephone service Saturday night.
+These interruptions include the county’s 911 lines.
+The Beaufort County Sheriff’s Office says to call the dispatch center at 843-524-2777 if your 911 call is not answered.
+The...

 wpde.com

-Note: Editor’s note: This story was originally posted on Wednesday.
-COLLETON COUNTY, S.C.
-(WSAV) — Alex Murdaugh’s attorneys are asking not to allow any evidence or testimony about “blood spatter” evidence connected to the murders of Paul and Maggie Murdaugh to be allowed in court.
-The defense team filed a motion Wednesday claiming prosecutors and investigators […]